-QUARTERLY CLINICAL OBJECTIVES (QCO)
+Quarterly Clinical Objectives (QCO)

 The clinical expectations for students vary, based on their current level of experience.
-Therefore, the following clinical objectives have been developed and published, to demonstrate that the expectations for students increase as they progress through the program.
-Each QCO level includes designations, which correlate with specific Outcome Criteria (Student Learning Outcomes) (OC/SLO), which are expected of students upon graduation from the Master's degree program (refer to pages 28-29).
+Therefore, the following clinical objectives have been developed and published, to demonstrate that the expectations for students' increase as they progress through the program.
+Each QCO level includes designations, which correlate with specific Outcome Criteria (Student Learning Outcomes) (OC/SLO), which are expected of students upon graduation from the Master's degree program.